Fraser Basin Council

 As whales and ships share the same waters, many of the ships calling at the Port of Vancouver travel through critical habitat of the endangered southern resident killer whales, as well as through other areas of importance to whales such as the northern resident killer whales and humpback, fin, blue and sei whales.

+Many different organizations operate commercial vessels within the port’s jurisdiction.
+The ECHO program takes a collaborative approach to addressing and understanding the cumulative effects of vessel activity on whales.
 The program involves Canadian and US partners and advisors from across government agencies, the marine transportation industry, Indigenous communities and environmental groups.
 It is guided by the advice and input of an advisory working group and associated technical committees.

 Our Vision